-(This article written by Scott Nelson appeared on Monitor) March 2021
+(This article written by Scott Nelson appeared on Monitor in March 2021)

 Every generation of technology promises innovation and 5G is no exception.
 Scott Nelson explores variations in 5G that could make equipment finance more relevant to both providers and consumers of the technology.